mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

   * Sales \(Sales - Steve, Lance, Phillip and Solution Architects - Mark, John, Christian\)
     * Sales team overview
     * Sales team priorities
-    * What competitors are we up against in sales
+    * What competitors are we up against
     * How does Sales team position the product
-    * What are typical challenges in sales
+    * What are typical challenges for the Sales team
     * Which sales do we win, which do we lose
     * What are the most common questions on configurations and trials
   * Marketing \(Marketing team lead\)
     * Marketing team overview
-    * What are the marketing team’s priorities
+    * What are the Marketing team’s priorities
     * What is our current messaging and positioning around Mattermost
     * What is needed from Product Managers
   * Mini competitive research projects